-RBS student registration meets on the first floor of Alderman Library (no. 4 on the UVA map).
-Students will receive the RBS Student's Vade Mecum, a tuition receipt, and a name badge.
+RBS student registration meets on the first floor of Alderman Library.
+Students will receive the RBS Student's Vade Mecum and a name badge.
 We will also take your picture for our bulletin board.
-Please do not show up before 5 PM, as we won't be ready to receive students until then.
-Late arrival: If the library is closed, an RBS staff member will be on duty at the Alderman Library main entrance until 7:30 PM Sunday evening.
-If you arrive after that time, the door may be locked, and you will need to register at the RBS office (114 Alderman Library) at 8 AM sharp on Monday.
+Please do not show up before 5 pm, as we won't be ready to receive students until then.
+Late arrival: If the library is closed, an RBS staff member will be on duty at the Alderman Library main entrance until 7:30 pm Sunday evening.
+If you arrive after that time, the door may be locked, and you will need to register outside the RBS pressroom suite (116 Alderman Library) at 8 AM sharp on Monday.